Warning follows concerns that property fraud is on the rise

 “It is about being constantly vigilant, and not just on a Friday, which is usually a busy time for conveyancers.”

 If you need guidance on buying or selling your home, our experienced conveyancers can provide support at every stage of the process.
-For further advice please contact the head of the Property team Michael Stock (email@example.com) or visit our website.
+For further advice please contact the head of the Property team Michael Stock (email@example.com).